andifalk/cloud-security-workshop/introduction/README.md

 ![OAuth2 authorization code grant + PKCE](images/oauth2_authz_code_pkce_flow.png)

-### OpenID Connect (OIDC) 1.0
+### OpenID Connect 1.0

-[OpenID Connect 1.0](https://openid.net/specs/openid-connect-core-1_0.html) is a simple identity layer on top of the OAuth 2.0 protocol.
+[OpenID Connect 1.0 (OIDC)](https://openid.net/specs/openid-connect-core-1_0.html) is a simple identity layer on top of the OAuth 2.0 protocol.
 It allows Clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.

 #### Authorization Grants